When to Tell Your Boss You Re Interviewing for Another Job

 Assess Your Starting Point: Why This Decision Matters

 Managers may react in one of three ways: supportive (advocate or facilitator), neutral (indifferent but professional), or punitive (withdraw responsibilities or end employment immediately).
-Your prior experience with similar disclosures and the organization’s historical handling of departures are highly predictive.
-When your role is tied to global mobility—for example, sponsorship-dependent roles or positioned on an assignee ticket—an early disclosure can directly affect legal status, so weigh that as a separate constraint.
+Your prior experience with similar disclosures and the organisation’s historical handling of departures are highly predictive.
+When your role is tied to global mobility — for example, sponsorship-dependent roles or positioned on an assignee ticket — an early disclosure can directly affect legal status, so weigh that as a separate constraint.

 Some situations elevate the downside of telling a manager early: